samrocketman/jervis/README.md

 Both Jenkins and Travis have paid and enterprise offerings.

 Jervis uses Travis-like job generation using the [Job DSL plugin][jenkins-plugin-job-dsl] and groovy scripts.
-It reads the [.travis.yml][travis-yaml] file of a project and generates a job in Jenkins based on it.
+It reads the `.jervis.yml` file of a project and generates a job in Jenkins based on it.
+If `.jervis.yml` doesn't exist then it will fall back to using the [`.travis.yml`][travis-yaml] file.

 For development planning and other documentation see the [Jervis wiki][jervis-wiki].
 If you wish to stay up to date with the latest Jervis news